Free Discussion Forum

 Our panel of experts will discuss and debate the business and corporate social responsibility case for engaging Indigenous employees in the workplace.
 Learn what employers, managers and HR professionals should know about creating an Indigenous inclusion strategy.
-REGISTER NOW.

 Kelly Lendsay, President and CEO, Indigenous Works (formerly the Aboriginal Human Resource Council)